-Chicago Bears and ComEd have partnered together to bring the "Tales to Tackle" reading program to students throughout Chicago and the suburbs.
-The main component of the "Tales to Tackle" program is a reading notebook, which includes photos of Bears players.
-The notebook also includes a list of suggested books and has plenty of space for students to write book reports and allows the students to keep track of the books that they read during the program.
+For the 11th consecutive year, the Chicago Bears offered our "Tales to Tackle" reading incentive program to schools across Illinois.
+The main component of "Tales to Tackle," which is geared towards students in grades K-8, is a reading notebook that features pictures of Bears players, includes a variety of fun activities, and has plenty of space for students to write book reports.
+This notebook allows the students to keep track of the books that they read during the program.

 "Tales to Tackle" took place in classrooms across Illinois this fall.
 Please contact the Community Relations Department at (847) 739-5308 if you are a teacher interested in offering the program to your students during the 2015-2016 school year.